-All figures are in £ billion (rounded to one decimal place).
-Q1 2014-15 figures are provisional, unaudited and subject to change due to late transaction processing (evidence of identity), cancellation and any accounting adjustments.
+All figures are in £ billion and are subject to rounding.
+Q1 2015-16 figures are provisional, unaudited and subject to change due to transaction processing (evidence of identity) adjustments, cancellation and any accounting adjustments.

 NS&I reports quarterly on gross inflows and outflows, Net Financing and total stock.
 Each quarter, NS&I issues these unaudited figures and publishes its Annual Report and audited accounts each financial year.